WebDevBernard/Twitter-Purple/README.md

 Not exactly Twitter but a remake of this app made at Lighthouse Labs: [https://github.com/WebDevBernard/tweeter](https://github.com/WebDevBernard/tweeter).
 Remade with these extra features:

-- Written with modern React tools, using reuseable components: Modal, Button, Card, Input, Header, Footer.
+- Made with reuseable React components: Modal, Button, Card, Input, Header, Footer.
 - User content persisted with local storage.
-Tweets can also be liked/disliked, comment or deleted.
+Uses Redux to manage app wide state.
-- Sign in with Firebase with form validation and user feedback.
+- Sign in with Firebase with form validation and user feedback using Formik and Yup.

 ## Preview